Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: In-NVRAM ESR: Overview

-In the first, more traditional architecture, called \textit{homogeneous NVRAM cluster}, each node has an NVRAM device attached to it (see Figure~\ref{fig:homogeneous_cluster}).
-Each node's state is saved into its own NVRAM whose coherency should be ensured by the application.
-In this model, if a process $p_i$ fails, $PM_i$ becomes inaccessible until $p_i$ recovers.
-In this architecture, $PM_i$ resides in the NVM of its node.
-If $p_i$ fails, the data can be recovered from the NVM once it recovers.
-For each failed process $p_i$, the reconstruction algorithm is executed on the same node that $p_i$ executed on before the failure.
+There are two key possible ways to integrate NVRAM devices into a cluster architecture.
+In the first, more traditional architecture, called \textit{homogeneous NVRAM cluster}, each node has an NVRAM device attached to it (see Fig.~\ref{fig:homogeneous_cluster}).
+Each node's state is saved into its local NVRAM whose coherency should be ensured by the application.
+If a node fails, the persisted data can be recovered from the NVM once it recovers.
+Therefore the reconstruction algorithm for failed process $f$ is executed on the same node that $f$ executed on before the failure, and only after it recovers.

-In the second architecture there is sub-cluster of one or more \emph{persistent recovery data} (\emph{PRD}) nodes, each containing NVRAM modules, which stores recovery data for the rest of of the cluster's \emph{compute nodes} (see Figure~\ref{fig:storage_cluster}).
-In this model, even if process $p_i$ fails, $PM_i$ remains accessible by all non-failed processes and nodes.
+In the second architecture, there is a sub-cluster of one or more \emph{persistent recovery data} (\emph{PRD}) nodes, each containing NVRAM modules, which stores recovery data for the rest of the cluster's \emph{compute nodes} (see Fig.~\ref{fig:storage_cluster}).
+In this architecture, recovery data is saved via RDMA operations with the remote memory MPI's One-sided API (to reduce overheads).

-A failure of a PRD node renders its memory inaccessible, which may make it a single point of failure.
-This type of failure can be addressed by adding redundancy within the PRD sub-cluster itself, but this is outside the scope of this paper.

-In the PRD sub-cluster architecture, recovery data is saved on the NVRAM sub-cluster, via the remote memory MPI's One-sided API (to reduce overheads).
 (The details of how this is done are explained in Section~\ref{sec:implementation OSC-RDMA}.)
 When a process $f$ fails, its recovery data is accessible on the NVRAM sub-cluster and can be retrieved by a replacement node.
-For each of the failure processes, the reconstruction can be executed on every compute node that has access to the NVRAM sub-cluster.
+For each of the failed processes, the reconstruction can be executed on every compute node that has access to the NVRAM sub-cluster.
+A failure of a PRD node renders its memory inaccessible, which may make it a single point of failure.
+This type of failure can be addressed by adding redundancy within the PRD sub-cluster itself (for example using RAID), but this is outside the scope of this paper.

-The NVM-ESR persistence stage, as well as the NVM-ESR reconstruction phase for both these architectures, appear in Algorithm~\ref{alg:nvm-esr_pcg} and Algorithm~\ref{alg:nvm-esr_pcg_reconstruction}, respectively.
+The \textit{in-NVRAM} ESR persistence stage, as well as the \textit{in-NVRAM} ESR reconstruction phase for both these architectures, appear in Algorithm~\ref{alg:in-nvram-esr} and Algorithm~\ref{alg:in-nvram-reconstruction}, respectively.
+We do not deal here with the trade-off between the ESR period and the number of ``wasted'' iterations upon a failure demonstrated in ESRP~\cite{pachajoa2020algorithm} and simply assume that this period is chosen optimally according to the problem and the cluster characteristics.
+We focus instead on a single persistence iteration during the calculation.